Reasons to be referred to an eye specialist

 A visit to the optometrist or GP can help identify changes, problems or symptoms affecting your eyes.
 You may go to a specialist appointment if they find something that needs a more in-depth assessment.

-Because an ophthalmologist is a medically trained surgeon, they can help make a more accurate diagnosis.
-They are also often able to detect serious eye diseases at an early stage by using state-of-the-art tests.
+Because we are medically trained surgeons, we can help make a more accurate diagnosis.
+We can often detect serious eye diseases at an early stage by using state-of-the-art tests.

-Here are five reasons why you may get referred to a specialist:
+Reasons you may get referred to a specialist include:

-- You experience a sudden change in your eyes, such as partial or full loss of vision
+- A sudden change in your eyes, such as partial or full loss of vision

 - You develop vision problems that glasses or contact lenses can’t correct.
 Examples include cataracts and more pronounced refractive errors

-- You have a medical condition that may be affecting your eyesight, such as glaucoma, high blood pressure or diabetes.
+- A medical condition may be affecting your eyesight, such as glaucoma, high blood pressure, or diabetes.